E-Invoicing in France: Then & Now

 Next steps

 If you are a company that is subject to VAT in France, these laws concern you.
-However, you have nothing to worry about if you choose to utilize a service provider that meets all compliancy requirements (like SPS Commerce).
+However, you have nothing to worry about if you choose to use a service provider that meets all compliancy requirements (like SPS Commerce).
 And, if you choose to become a customer of SPS Commerce, you can take comfort in knowing that not only are you meeting all regulations, but you can also easily digitalize all your business processes.

 Questions?
 Feel free to reach out.
 We’re more than happy to help!